lanl-ansi/GOC3Benchmark.jl/README.md

 # GOC Challenge 3 Benchmark Algorithm
 The ARPA-E Benchmark Algorithm for Challenge 3 of the Grid Optimization Competition.
-This repository contains Julia code and command line-executable Julia scripts for solving the GOC-3 AC Unit Commitment problem.
+This repository contains Julia code and a command line-executable Julia script for solving the GOC-3 AC Unit Commitment problem.

 The GOC-3 AC Unit Commitment problem formulation may be found on the GO Competition [website](https://gocompetition.energy.gov/challenges/challenge-3/formulation).